cephas2bn/Financial_Transaction_Fraud_Detection/README.md

 - Special thanks to the contributors of the libraries used in this project.

 ## Contact
-For any inquiries or feedback, please contact [Your Name](mailto:your.email@example.com).
+For any inquiries or feedback, please contact me.
 ```

 ### Instructions to Use: